publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

  __Study of Feasibility and Desirability of Imposing Copayment Requirement on Rural Health Clinic Visits; Report Not Later Than__  __December 13, 1978__

     [Pub.
 L. 95–210, § 1(c)][/us/pl/95/210/s1/c], Dec.
 13, 1977, [91 Stat.
-1485][/us/stat/91/1485], directed Secretary of Health, Education, and Welfare to conduct a study of the feasibility and desirability of imposing a copayment for each visit to a rural health clinic for rural health clinic services under this part and that Secretary report to appropriate committee of Congress, not later than one year after Dec.
+1485][/us/stat/91/1485], directed Secretary of Health, Education, and Welfare \[now Health and Human Services\] to conduct a study of the feasibility and desirability of imposing a copayment for each visit to a rural health clinic for rural health clinic services under this part and that Secretary report to appropriate committee of Congress, not later than one year after Dec.
 13, 1977, on such study.

  __Prohibition Against Payments in Cases of Nonenti­tlement to Monthly Benefits Under Subchapter II or Suspension of Benefits of Aliens Outside the United States__

 [Pub.
 L. 89–97, title I, § 104(b)(1)][/us/pl/89/97/s104/b/1], July 30, 1965, [79 Stat.
 334][/us/stat/79/334], provided that:

-> “No payments shall be made under part B of title XVIII of the Social Security Act \[this part\] with respect to expenses incurred by an individual during any month for which such individual may not be paid monthly benefits under title II of such Act \[subchapter II of this chapter\] (or for which such monthly benefits would be suspended if he were otherwise entitled thereto) by reason of section 202(t) of such Act \[[section 402(t) of this title][/us/usc/t42/s402/t]\] (relating to suspension of benefits of aliens who are outside the United States).”
+> “No payments shall be made under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] with respect to expenses incurred by an individual during any month for which such individual may not be paid monthly benefits under title II of such Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] (or for which such monthly benefits would be suspended if he were otherwise entitled thereto) by reason of section 202(t) of such Act \[[42 U.S.C.
+402(t)][/us/usc/t42/s402/t]\] (relating to suspension of benefits of aliens who are outside the United States).”

 ----------